 - 30 m² open-plan space with heat pump (10 hours/day, weather-compensated): £3.20–£4.70/day.

-These figures assume good insulation and correct flow temperatures.
-If your system cycles on and off frequently or the floor covering insulates the pipes, expect the upper end of the ranges.
+These figures assume good insulation and the correct flow temperatures.
+If your system cycles on and off frequently, or your floor covering insulates the pipes, expect to land at the upper end of the ranges.

 How to calculate your own running costs

-If you’ve got a design sheet or know the basic specs of your system, you can work this out yourself.
-Trust me—once you see the formula, it’s pretty straightforward.
-Here’s what I use when I’m assessing a system for someone:
+If you’ve got a design sheet or know your system’s basic specs, you can work this out yourself.
+The formula is straightforward.
+Here’s the method I use when I assess a system for someone.

 First, figure out how much heat you actually need